harness/developer-hub/docs/cloud-cost-management/get-started/kubernetes.md

 ![First Costs](./static/first-kubernetes-ccm-tutorial/first_costs.png)

-Digging into the savings recommendation, Harness CCM provides recommendations off of the usage data captured.
+Digging into the savings recommendation, Harness CCM provides recommendations based on the usage data captured.

 In Harness, go to **Cloud Costs**, select **Recommendations**, and then select your resource.